Art Department Curriculum Guide

 Careers

-You can apply to do a degree in a wide range of subjects, such as English, Journalism, Media and Communication Studies or Law.
-You can also apply for a job with training in the public and voluntary sectors.
-By studying Language you will become expert at reading and responding to a wide variety of texts; at interpreting, analysing and gathering and assessing evidence; and at working independently and creatively.
-In the real world, including the world of work, we are bombarded with language; the skills that you will learn, therefore, including those of powerful and effective communication, are highly valued by employers.
+By studying language, you will become an expert at reading and responding to a wide variety of texts: at interpreting, analysing and gathering and assessing evidence; and at working independently and creatively.
+In the real world, including the world of work, we are bombarded with; language; the skills that you will learn, therefore, including those of powerful and effective communication, are highly valued by employers.

 Recommended support materials and revision guides